JusttKira/Global-Warming/README.md

 # Global-Warming
-<h1>This motion graphics video takes viewers on a simple journey to understand what is the meaning of Global Warming
+<h1>This motion graphics video takes viewers on a simple journey to understand what is the meaning of Global Warming.</h1>

-In this photo you will see: </h1>
+<h2>In this photo you will see:</h2>

 <h3>1- Team members</h3>